despeset/DeviceTiming/README.md

 The instrumentation assumes that the DeviceTiming server can be found at the same hostname as the locations you hit in the browser, if you need to use a different hostname for those beacons, use the `--hostname` argument with `devicetiming server`.

 ## Running the reports and visualizing the data
-Run the report command from command prompt or terminal
+Start the reporting server and provide the ouput path for reports

+      ```.sh
       report /path/to/results.json /path/to/output
+      ```
- This dumps the reports and visualization pages inside a reports folder under the output path. the reporting server automatically launches the default browser and serves the visualization page at port 3000.
+This dumps the reports (report.html, report.json) and visualization pages inside a "reports" folder under the output path.
+The reporting server automatically launches the default browser and serves the visualization page at port 3000.
 The reporting server also responds to the following GET requests (eg. http://localhost:3000/data):

- *
+      ```.sh
- *      /data     returns the `results` data as JSON
+      /data     returns the results data as JSON
- *      /summary  returns the `results` data reduced to mean values as JSON
+      /summary  returns the results data reduced to mean values as JSON
+      ```

 ## Methodology